(855) 474-5464

 Conclusion

-The Client was very satisfied with the results and would no longer be reluctant to construct tall guyed towers on helical piles.
+Bell MTS was very satisfied with the results and would no longer be reluctant to construct tall guyed towers on helical piles.

 They realized savings in excess of $225,000 to the budget and avoided many potential cost escalations related to digging, drilling and working in sloughing and seeping soils.

-The timeline for the project was reduced by at least 2 weeks (and likely longer) as water would have surely slowed down typical production times.
+The timeline for the project was also reduced by at least 2 weeks (and likely longer) as water would have surely slowed down typical production times.

 Contact Us